uf-mil/mil/Implementation-Plans.md

 # Bounty problems

 If you're looking for something to solve, here's a list of bounty problems.
-Solving
+Giant bounty problems are determined not by their difficulty, but how important they are to the sub right now.

 # Giant Bounty
 Prize: We will get Korean Barbeque